8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • Not on Skye, but just a few miles before the Skye Bridge, is Eilean Donan Castle, one of Scotland’s most iconic images and one of the most photographed castles in the country.
 Situated on an island at the point where the three great sea lochs of Alsh, Duish, and Long meet, the striking castle is surrounded by magnificent scenery and is full of history.

-• The 2.3-mile hike up to the Old Man of Storr on the Trotternish peninsula is one of the must-dos on Syke.
+• The 2.3-mile hike up to the Old Man of Storr on the Trotternish peninsula is one of the must-dos on Skye.
 The ‘Old Man’ is a large spike of rock that stands high and can be seen for miles around.
 Created by an ancient landslide, the Storr is one of the most photographed places in Scotland.

-• Off the beaten track and much less known, but no lesser for it, is Rubha nam Brathairean (Brothers’ Point), a dramatic headland that marks the easternmost point of Trotternish.
+• Off the beaten track and much less known, but no less for it, is Rubha nam Brathairean (Brothers’ Point), a dramatic headland that marks the easternmost point of Trotternish.
 Not far from here, you’ll also find Kilt Rock and Mealt Falls – epic views that you can get to within a few minutes of walking from the free parking.

 • Visit The Quiraing for a great 4.5-mile hike with spectacular landscapes and beautiful views, or get a feel for this strangely named area from the car park.